Ibrahimng/epublishorbust/sites/all/modules/contrib/date_ical/README.txt

 - The Feeds module is optional.
 It's needed only if you you wish to import iCal feeds from other sites.

-To install the iCalcreator library, download the project's official zip file: https://github.com/iCalcreator/iCalcreator/archive/master.zip Extract it, and copy iCalcreator.class.php to a folder in your Drupal site named sites/all/libraries/iCalcreator (you'll need to create that folder).
+To install the iCalcreator library, download the latest release from ths url: https://github.com/iCalcreator/iCalcreator/archive/master.zip Extract it, and copy the contents to a folder in your Drupal site named sites/all/libraries/iCalcreator (you'll need to create that folder).

 Or, if you have drush, you can install iCalcreator by running this command from your site's root directory: